Email is embedded into the everyday lives of U.S. adults.

-- In a business email compromise (BEC), the Norwegian Investment Fund lost $10 million when fraudsters spoofed an email address and redirected cash payments into their accounts.
-BEC involves hackers spoofing or taking over the email of a legitimate company or person, typically to request a wire transfer or send a fake invoice to redirect payment.
-The FBI estimates that in 2019 alone, BEC losses totaled $1.77 billion.
+- A business email compromise (BEC) attack involves hackers spoofing or taking over the email of a legitimate company or person, typically to request a wire transfer or send a fake invoice to redirect payment.
+In a recent BEC attack, the Norwegian Investment Fund lost $10 million when fraudsters spoofed an email address and redirected cash payments into their accounts.

 - Fortune 500 insurance company Magellan became the victim of ransomware in a multi-stage attack that started with a phishing campaign impersonating a company client.
 The attackers also stole login credentials and sensitive employee information.

-1. Use strong passwords
+1. Use Strong Passwords

 Some of the best practices you should follow include: